lo5an/selinux_hurry/README.md

 Enforcing
 ```

+You can use `setenforce 0` to temporarily switch from `Enforcing` to `Permissive`
+while debugging and then use `setenforce 1` to switch back to `Enforcing` mode.
+This
+can be useful if you aren't sure whether you've got an SELinux issue, or some other problem.

 ## Find the Label of Files and Processes

 Many common commands can be used to view SELinux labels.
 Try the following: